pippowell/DiffEv/README.md

 Repository for Crew C - Differential Evolution

+### Git branch handling

+Please always create sub-branches of your corresponding group branch for every new feature/function/bugfix you make: ```prog2/feature/nameOfFeature```

 ## 1. Project organization

 To get a better sense of how your files should be organized, here's a simplified structure of our Python project: